1999 Molson Indy Toronto: Race

-By the 57th lap, Franchitti had pulled nearly nine seconds clear of second placed Moreno, running a green flag race average of 102.188mph.
+By the 57th lap, Franchitti had pulled nearly nine seconds clear of second placed Moreno, running a green flag race average of 102.188 mph.
 Both the PacWest cars of Moreno and Gugelmin would pit on this lap, giving up second and fourth places respectively.
 Polesitter de Ferran took second place during this exchange, but was 11.2 seconds behind Franchitti, with Fittipaldi another six seconds behind de Ferran.
 On lap 61, Montoya and Michel Jourdain Jr. got together in turn 4.
 The two tried to go side by side through 4, but Montoya pinched Jourdain into the concrete wall.
 Jourdain was turned by the wall into Montoya, who was launched a short distance through the air.
 Both cars ended up in the outside wall of turn 4 with suspension damage, race done.

 Team Kool Green took advantage of the full course caution to bring in race leader Franchitti for a 12 second pitstop.
 Most of the other leaders, including de Ferran, Fittipaldi, and Franchitti's teammate Tracy, pitted as well.
 Tracy was able to get past Fittipaldi in the race to the pit exit line, putting him effectively third.
 De Ferran, however, clipped one of Fittipaldi's tires on his way out of the pits.
 He was sent to the back of the lead lap by CART officials.
 At the restart on lap 68, Tracy immediately passed Carpentier, who was second behind Franchitti, in Turn 1.
 Fittipaldi followed Tracy by Carpentier in turn 3, and Moreno also passed Carpentier in the same lap.
 While the lead cars strung out ahead, Max Papis and Tony Kanaan tried desperately to pass Carpentier, who was struggling with old tires.
 A short time later, Greg Moore retired with engine woes, while in the background, de Ferran locked up his brakes while trying to avoid a slow pack of cars entering turn 3.
 He spun and clipped the outside wall several times, ending his race.